Emergency advice

 If someone is having an asthma attack:

-1. Reassure them, help them to use their reliever inhaler.
+1. Reassure them, help them to use their reliever inhaler

-• If no inhaler call 999/112.
+• If there is no inhaler, call 999 or 112.

-2. Ask them to breathe slowly and deeply.
+2. Ask them to breathe slowly and deeply

-3. Sit them down.
+3. Sit them down

-4. If the attack does not ease, advise one to two puffs every two minutes for up to 10 puffs.
+4. If the attack does not ease, advise one to two puffs every two minutes for up to 10 puffs

-5. If they still don’t improve call 999 or 112.
+5. If they still don’t improve, call 999 or 112.

 • Monitor breathing and level of response.

-• If unresponsive, prepare to give CPR.
+• If they are unresponsive, prepare to give CPR.

 What is an asthma attack?